 Why is teaching children with disabilities about safety so important?

-• Helps to create a safter environment
+• Helps to create a safer environment

-• Identifying safe people within the community, such as police and fire men
+• Identifying safe people within the community, such as police and firemen

 • Learning safety skills allows for critical thinking skills in various situations